daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

-## IAM (Identity Access Management)

-A web service that helps in maintaining access to AWS services in a secure way.
-Enables you to create and control services for user authentication or limit access to a certain set of people who use your AWS resources.

 ## AWS Organizations

 You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location i.e. a company having multiple AWS accounts.